(EDIT: This article was updated in February 2016)

 I will explain the basis of my calculations below.

-This is the card against which I am comparing the others.
+This is the best free Visa or MasterCard cashback card currently available against which I am comparing the others.
 If a loyalty card can’t beat the best (pseudo) cashback card, you should take the cashback and book your flights and hotels directly!
-Whilst the House of Fraser card does not pay you directly in cash, you receive 1% of your spend back in House of Fraser vouchers.
+It pays back 0.5% of your spend in cash.

 The winner – British Airways American Express Premium Plus card